dinbandhusuman/Predict-likelihood-credit-card-payment-default/README.md

 Problem

 Can we reliably predict who has is likely to default?
 If so, the bank may be able to prevent the loss by providing the customer with alternative options (such as forbearance or debt consolidation, etc.).
-I will use various machine learning classification techniques to perform my analysis.
+I will use various machine learning classification techniques to perform my analysis..